 - When the cheese has melted, stir the skillet mixture again.
 When the Dreamfield's pasta is cooked al dente (don't overcook!), drain it and add it to the skillet and stir to coat.
 Serve immediately.

 - Keep in mind that Dreamfield's pasta has a special coating on it that supposedly reduces its impact on blood sugar, but overcooking or reheating the pasta takes away the low-glycemic effect.
 Eat the casserole leftovers cold (it's quite good like this!) or reheat and serve them to your children.
 Don't want to use Dreamfield's?
 Just omit some of the almond milk and serve the sausage mixture over zoodles, spaghetti squash, or broccoli!
+Or stir some cooked broccoli right into the sauce (as-is) in place of the pasta!

 The ketchup recipe in the THM cookbook is a great no-sugar-added ketchup.
 (It can be hard to find no-sugar-added in stores).